Author Photos (Photo credit for all: JES)

 ~50w:

 John Elizabeth Stintzi is the award winning author of the novels My Volcano and Vanishing Monuments, the poetry collection Junebat, the short story collection Bad Houses, and the comic The Children of Gulga-Krü.
-Their work has appeared in Ploughshares, The Malahat Review, Kenyon Review, and Best Canadian Poetry.
+Her latest novel Guest Services at the Museum of Sexual Deviance will be released by Arsenal Pulp Press in the spring 2028.

 ~100w:

-John Elizabeth Stintzi (they/she) is a writer, cartoonist, and editor who grew up on a cattle farm in northwestern Ontario.
-Their work has been awarded the 2019 Bronwen Wallace Award for Emerging Writers, The Malahat Review’s 2019 Long Poem Prize, the Sator New Works Award, and has been shortlisted for the Amazon Canada First Novel Award and the Raymond Souster Award.
-JES is the author of the novels My Volcano (longlisted for the Brooklyn Public Library’s Book Prize for fiction, and named a book of the year by Kirkus Reviews and the New York Public Library) and Vanishing Monuments, the poetry collection Junebat, the new collection of stories Bad Houses, and the comic The Children of Gulga-Krü.
-They are also at work illustrating their first graphic novel: Automaton Deactivation Bureau.
+John Elizabeth Stintzi (she/they) is a writer, photographer, cartoonist, and editor who grew up on a cattle farm in northwestern Ontario.
+Her work has been awarded the Bronwen Wallace Award for Emerging Writers, The Malahat Review’s Long Poem Prize, and the Sator New Works Award.
+JES is the author of the acclaimed novels My Volcano and Vanishing Monuments, as well as the short story collection Bad Houses, the poetry collection Junebat, and the comic The Children of Gulga-Krü.
+Her new novel, Guest Services at the Museum of Sexual Deviance, will be released by Arsenal Pulp Press in the spring of 2028.

 Long bio:

-John Elizabeth Stintzi (they/she) is a queer Canadian-American writer and artist who grew up on a cattle farm in northwestern Ontario.
-They hold an Honours English degree from the University of Manitoba, as well as a Master of Fine Arts in Fiction writing from Stony Brook University.
+John Elizabeth Stintzi (she/they) is an award-winning queer Canadian/American writer and visual artist who grew up on a cattle farm in northwestern Ontario.
+She holds an Honours English degree from the University of Manitoba, as well as a Master of Fine Arts in Fiction writing from Stony Brook University.

 In 2019, JES was awarded The Malahat Review’s Long Poem Prize as well as the prestigious Bronwen Wallace Award for Emerging Writers from the Writers’ Trust of Canada.
-In the spring of 2020, they published their first two books: the novel Vanishing Monuments (Arsenal Pulp Press), and the poetry collection Junebat (Anansi), which were finalists for the Amazon Canada First Novel Award and the Raymond Souster award (respectively).
-Their second novel, My Volcano, was named the winner of the inaugural Sator New Works Award from Two Dollar Radio for new work by an early career writer who identifies as trans or non-binary, and was released in March of 2022 (from Two Dollar Radio in the US, and Arsenal Pulp Press in the commonwealth).
+In the spring of 2020, she published her first two books: the novel Vanishing Monuments (Arsenal Pulp Press), and the poetry collection Junebat (Anansi), which were finalists for the Amazon Canada First Novel Award and the Raymond Souster award (respectively).
+Her second novel, My Volcano, was named the winner of the inaugural Sator New Works Award from Two Dollar Radio for new work by an early career writer who identifies as trans or non-binary, and was released in March of 2022 (from Two Dollar Radio in the US, and Arsenal Pulp Press in the commonwealth).
 My Volcano has been lauded as a “brilliant achievement” by Publishers Weekly, and has received numerous glowing reviews from venues such as The Kirkus Review, The Toronto Star, and Locus Magazine.
 My Volcano was also longlisted for the Brooklyn Public Library Book Prize, and named a book of the year by both Kirkus Reviews and the New York Public Library.
 It came out in Italian with Edizioni Tlon in May of 2023, and is forthcoming in Spanish in 2024.
-In fall 2023, they also released a new poetry and photography chapbook titled Flamingos in the Greenhouse.
+In fall 2023, she also released a new poetry and photography chapbook titled Flamingos in the Greenhouse.
+The fall of 2024 saw the release of her first collection of short stories Bad Houses, as well as her mini-comic The Children of Gulga-Krü.
+Her new novel, Guest Services at the Museum of Sexual Deviance, will be released by Arsenal Pulp Press in the spring of 2028.

-Alongside writing, JES is also an illustrator, graphic designer, freelance editor, and a film photographer.
-JES is a poetry editor for Contemporary Verse 2 and is currently at work on several new novels while also writing and illustrating a sci-fi graphic novel titled Automaton Deactivation Bureau.
+Alongside writing, JES is also an illustrator, graphic designer, freelance book editor, and a photographer.
+JES is a poetry editor for Contemporary Verse 2 and is currently at work illustrating a sci-fi graphic novel titled Automaton Deactivation Bureau.